AlexVachon/rambot/README.md

 ### **Description**

 Rambot is a versatile and configurable web scraping framework designed to automate data extraction from web pages.
 It provides an intuitive structure for managing different scraping modes, handling browser automation, and logging.
+It also includes a powerful HTTP request handling function enhancing Rambot’s capabilities for web scraping and data retrieval from APIs

 This framework is ideal for web automation, data collection, and structured scraping tasks that require flexibility and reliability. 🚀

-### **New Feature: HTTP Request Handling**

-Rambot now includes a powerful HTTP request handling function, `send`, which enables robust and customizable API calls with:
-- **Automatic retries**: Define `max_retry` and `retry_wait` to handle request failures gracefully.
-- **Flexible request options**: Supports custom headers, proxies, and JSON payloads.
-- **Error handling**: Detects and raises appropriate exceptions (`MethodError`, `RequestFailure`, `OptionsError`).
-- **Raw or parsed response**: Choose between a raw HTTP response or a processed JSON structure.

-This addition enhances Rambot’s capabilities for web scraping and data retrieval from APIs.

 ### **Installation**